Barlabássy family: Origins

 According to family traditions, the Barlabássys descended from the influential and wealthy gens (clan) Borsa, but there is no contemporary record of that.
 The family originated from the region Beregi-Tiszahát (today roughly Szabolcs-Szatmár-Bereg County in Hungary), where Barabás (or Barlabás) also located.
 The assumption that the family came from Barlabás, Maros Seat (present-day Bârlibaș in Romania) is unfounded.
+Based on the data found by János Karácsonyi, historian Pál Engel proved that the Barlabásis originated from the Papos branch of the gens (clan) Kaplon.

 The earliest known member of the family was one Nicholas Barlabási (Nicolai de Barlabas), whose sons – Ladislaus, Csépán, Ivan and Nicholas – were mentioned together in February 1323.
 They owned a portion of land and a stone church in Pátroha.
 They were involved in a lawsuit with castellan Paul Magyar, who was granted the village as a royal donation by Charles I of Hungary.
 The brothers and Magyar reconciled with each other and the Barlabássys handed over their estates for 20 marks.
 The four brothers also owned Petlend (near present-day Szatmárcseke) in 1327, when they entered into a defense contract with each other.
 Csépán was again mentioned in 1329, when appeared as a witness in a lawsuit.
 While Ladislaus and Nicholas (II) had no known descendants, Csépán had two sons; Barabbas acted as royal commissioner (bailiff) in two occasions in 1374 and 1378, during the reign of Ladislaus I of Hungary.
 The younger one, George entered ecclesiastical career and was styled with the title of "magister".
 He served in the chancellery of the queen mother Elizabeth of Poland.
 After the death of Louis I, he entered the service of his widow Elizabeth of Bosnia, who acted as regent on behalf of her daughter Queen Mary.
 George was referred to as "special notary and familiaris" of the dowager queen in 1384.
 Elizabeth confirmed the previous land donation of Kissurány to the brothers in 1382.
 George and Barabbas presumably became disgraced by 1386; Queen Elizabeth confiscated Kissurány from them and returned it to their original owner Nicholas Kissurányi.
 This resulted a conflict between the two families in the upcoming decade.
 Ladislaus Kissurányi complained before the convent of Lelesz (present-day Leles, Slovakia) in 1394 that Barabbas' sons, John, Ladislaus and Francis constantly looted and pillaged his land.
 They also joined the nationwide rebellion against King Sigismund in 1403, as a result much of their possessions were confiscated, including Jánd and their ancient seat Barabás, which was shared by several families in the 15th century.
 The brother regained some reliance in the royal court, John and Ladislaus were referred to royal vassals ("homo noster") in 1418.
 They had no known descendants, which resulted the extinction of Csépán's branch.